souzainf3/RNActivityView/README.md

 ### Cocoapods

-[CocoaPods](http://cocoapods.org) is the recommended way to add RNActivityView to your project.

 1. Add a pod entry for RNActivityView to your Podfile `pod 'RNActivityView'`
 2. Install the pod(s) by running `pod install`.
 3. Import RNActivityView Category `#import "UIView+RNActivityView.h"`.

-### Source files

-Alternatively you can directly add the `MBProgressHUD.h` and `MBProgressHUD.m` source files to your project.

-1. Download the [latest code version](https://github.com/matej/MBProgressHUD/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
-2. Open your project in Xcode, then drag and drop `MBProgressHUD.h` and `MBProgressHUD.m` onto your project (use the "Product Navigator view").
-Make sure to select Copy items when asked if you extracted the code archive outside of your project.
-3. Include MBProgressHUD wherever you need it with `#import "MBProgressHUD.h"`.

-### Static library

-You can also add MBProgressHUD as a static library to your project or workspace.

-1. Download the [latest code version](https://github.com/matej/MBProgressHUD/downloads) or add the repository as a git submodule to your git-tracked project.
-2. Open your project in Xcode, then drag and drop `MBProgressHUD.xcodeproj` onto your project or workspace (use the "Product Navigator view").
-3. Select your target and go to the Build phases tab.
-In the Link Binary With Libraries section select the add button.
-On the sheet find and add `libMBProgressHUD.a`.
-You might also need to add `MBProgressHUD` to the Target Dependencies list.
-4. Include MBProgressHUD wherever you need it with `#import <MBProgressHUD/MBProgressHUD.h>`.

 ## Usage